bioboot/web-2015/day4.md

 ---

 # Day 4.
 Version Control and Cluster Computing
 Version control is the lab notebook of the digital world: it's what professionals use to keep track of what they've done and to collaborate with other people.
-Every large software development project relies on it, and most programmers, data scientists and bioinformaticians use it for their small jobs as well.
-And it isn't just for software: research project material, books, courses (like this one), papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in a version control system.
+Every large software development project relies on it, and most programmers, data scientists and bioinformaticians use it for their everyday work.
+It is important to note that version control is not just for software: research projects, books, courses (like this one), papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in a version control system.

-Note about cluster computing here!!
+Today’s morning sessions with introduce [Git](https://git-scm.com/), currently the most popular version control system.
+We will learn how to perform common operations with Git that you’ll do every day.
+We will also cover the popular social code-hosting platforms [GitHub](https://github.com/) and [BitBucket](https://bitbucket.org/).

+Afternoon sessions will introduce cluster computing.
+Computer clusters typically aim to provide much faster processing speed, larger storage capacity, wider availability of resources and often unique computing capabilities.
+We will first introduce cluster computing concepts in general and how to use the [UM Flux cluster](http://arc-ts.umich.edu/flux/) in particular.
+Topics to be covered include a review of common parallel programming models and basic use of Flux; dependent and array scheduling; troubleshooting and analysis using checkjob, qstat, and other PBS tools.

 <br>